n25a/hephaestus/README.md

 #  Hephaestus

-Hephaestus is a django restframework structure generator.
+Hephaestus is a django rest-framework structure generator.
 The project start with ask some question and after that, your project template generate.

 ## Badges

 ![MIT License](https://img.shields.io/github/license/n25a/hephaestus?style=plastic)